top of page

 • · When we are more relaxed we tend to be more patient, more understanding and more empathic.
 Therefore it improves all of our relationships.

-If you’re feeling burnt out and would like to make time for your self and more relaxation, then we highly recommend one of our relaxation weekends.
-During these weekends we explore the benefits of relaxation in more detail and will teach you simple techniques to release built-up tension from the body-mind and generally feel much calmer and in tune with your self.
+If you’re feeling burnt out and would like to make time for yourself and more relaxation, then we highly recommend one of our relaxation weekends.
+During these weekends we explore the benefits of relaxation in more detail and will teach you simple techniques to release built-up tension from the body-mind and generally feel much calmer and in tune with yourself.

 All our guests who take part in our relaxation weekends will be able to take home easy-to-follow instructions on how to practise Hatha yoga stretches, mindfulness meditation and Qi Gong at home.
 If you want to get started right away, visit our shop where you can buy and download a guided progressive relaxation practice